laminlabs/lamin-blog/docs/1000genomes.md

 ## Data management

 Working with a high number of raw files across different sources almost inevitably leads to fragile data organization.
 This brittleness is amplified when working with agents: they prioritize solving the immediate task over long-term maintainability, they make frequent mistakes, and their concurrent read/write patterns can quickly corrupt a purely file-based architecture.
 Lakehouse frameworks solve these problems with [ACID transactions](https://en.wikipedia.org/wiki/ACID) to prevent partial writes, with schema enforcement to prevent inconsistent datasets, and with time travel to easily restore erroneous written datasets.
-And, as discussed, earlier they also make agents more effiecient.
+And, as discussed earlier, they also make agents more efficient.
 So, let's briefly review available options.

 ### Frameworks